Yumacorn/Yumacorn.github.io/_posts/2020-12-22-setup_issues_-_and_how_to_move_past_them.markdown

 **# 4** - Phone a Friend

 But really though, getting a second pair of eyes or reaching out to someone in the Slack Community can be vital to coming up with a solution or attempting a new approach.
 The entire community of developers are all continuously learning and building up their knowledge not only by their own research, but also coordinating and helping others as they have been helped before them.
 Problem with trying to figure out OmniAuth and implement a login strategy?
-So how tons of others!
+So have tons of others!
 In fact, there's several several Blog posts and how-to's to help guide new programmers to navigate their tricky setup.
 Once you've gotten the hang of a skill and know the pitfalls because you asked for insight or advice, the easier it is the next time you come across it.
 Maybe even help the next person who comes along and struggles with the same issue!

 Hopefully, these are tips/strategies that you already know are effective and very useful tools to keep in your toolkit.